salesforce-ux/stylelint-sds/README.md

 | `--config-eslint <path>` | Path to eslint config file'                    | `lint`                                       |
 | `--editor <editor>`      | Editor to open files with (e.g., vscode, atom, sublime).
 Defaults to vscode | `lint`, `lint:styles`, `lint:components`          |

 To view help for these options, add `--help` to each command.
-For example, run `slds-linter lint --help` to see which options you can use with `lint`.
+For example, run `npx @salesforce-ux/slds-linter lint --help` to see which options you can use with `lint`.

 ## Extensions